Split Rock Lighthouse State Park: Early history

 Several vestiges of early 20th-century industry are visible in the park.
 The first white settlement in the Split Rock area was Little Two Harbors, a commercial fishing village populated largely by Norwegian immigrants.
-The men of the village fished for trout, whitefish, and herring from 16–18 foot skiffs in the fall and winter.
+The men of the village fished for trout, whitefish, and herring from 16 to 18 foot skiffs in the fall and winter.
 Little Two Harbors was inhabited until 1925, although in later years only 4 or 5 residents lived there year-round.
 Cement foundations of houses and fish processing buildings remain.

 A logging camp known as Splitrock existed at the mouth of the Split Rock River from 1899 to 1906.
 Pilings from their dam and wharf are still visible jutting from the water.
 The Merrill Logging Trail follows the route of their 10 mi rail line.
 In 1901 a prospector from Duluth misidentified the outcrops of anorthosite as corundum, an extremely hard mineral valuable as an industrial abrasive.
 Three years later the North Shore Abrasives Company set up mining operations on Corundum Point, but abandoned the site in 1908 when their product was found to be inadequate.
 Their crushing house burned down in a forest fire in 1910 but its concrete footings remain.

 Another remnant from this period is a finely crafted, freestanding stone fireplace atop Day Hill.
 According to local legend it was the start of a house built around 1900 by Frank Day, a businessman from Duluth, for himself and his sweetheart, but abandoned when she did not reciprocate his love.